SamaneYaghoobi/Pig-Game/README.md

 # Pig Game
-A simple game to learn DOM manipulation and events
+A simple game for learning DOM manipulation and events